 I was fascinated to see the differences between Hillary Clinton to Lady Bird Johnson.
 I know FLOTUS is one job I never want to have, but I have such respect for all the women that have held that office.

 I am so happy that I finally read this book.
-Michelle Obama is a brilliant woman who is so well-spoken with such a wonderful story to tell.
+Michelle Obama is a brilliant woman who has such an incredible story to tell.
+I was intrigued listening to her life and her upbringing.

 For more stories like these, head to our list of Books about Women in Politics